-Manuscript books were used from the 4th century through the 16th century.
+Manuscript books were used in Western Europe primarily from the 4th century through the 16th century.
 They were written on parchment (animal skin) and often decorated with initials, borders, and miniature scenes in paint and gold leaf.
 Manuscripts from different traditions have different characteristics.

 A facsimile is an exact copy, particularly of written or printed material.
-Special Collections and the Architecture and Art Library both hold many facsimiles of manuscript books.
+Special Collections and the Jenkins Architecture, Design, and Art Library both hold many facsimiles of manuscript books.
 Try doing an advanced search in the library search box/catalog by selecting the subject field and entering the phrase "Illumination Of Books And Manuscripts."